 The cost of framing timber has more than doubled in the past five years.
 The price of timber is projected to continue to rise over the course of the next decade with additional concerns over the quality and availability of that timber.
 The price and in some areas the availability of energy has added a new and important factor in most building projects.
 With these facts in mind, the building industry, known for its rigidity and resistance to change, will have to look at replacement materials for framing timber in home and commercial construction.

-We are in the process of developing and bringing to the market place a unique, and ecologically sound, structural insulated panel building system.
+THE SITUPS* We are in the process of developing and bringing to the market place a unique, and ecologically sound, structural insulated panel building system.
 These panels will be able to be put into place by two people.
 This structural panel system provides a cost-effective, building system that is based on an environmentally responsible manufacturing process.

 Huff ‘n’ Puff Constructions are manufacturing a structural super insulated panel that uses as its core material waste agricultural cereal straw from wheat and other cereals commonly grown in Australia.